nexageapps/AI/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)
 [![GitHub Stars](https://img.shields.io/github/stars/nexageapps/AI?style=social)](https://github.com/nexageapps/AI)

+---

+**DISCLAIMER:** This is an independent student project and is not officially affiliated with, endorsed by, or sponsored by the University of Auckland.
+This repository is created by a current MAI student to share personal learning materials with fellow students.
+Use of the University of Auckland name is solely to provide context about the author's academic program and to help students align their self-study with their coursework.
+All course references (COMPSCI 712, 713, 714, 761, 762, 703, COMPSYS 721) are provided for educational context only.
+The content, opinions, and implementations in this repository are solely those of the author and do not represent the views or policies of the University of Auckland.

+---

 ## About This Project

 Hi!
 I'm a **Master of Artificial Intelligence (MAI)** student at the **University of Auckland**, and this is my open-source learning journey.
 I created this repository to document everything I'm learning and to help fellow students, researchers, and AI enthusiasts learn alongside me.